nisha g

 Temple bells melody ring;

-An inner grace helps me,
+inner grace helps me,

 Bear these festival drums.